The Team

 She is always more than happy to have a chat, and checks her inbox for advice requests every week.
 You can follow her @Jem_Collins or email jem@journoresources.org.uk.

-You can follow Hannah on Twitter @hl_bradfield or get in touch with her at hannah@journoresources.org.uk
+You can follow Saiba on LinkedIn or get in touch on saiba@journoresources.org.uk.

-Jack Dearlove joined the Journo Resources team in 2018, and primarily helps with design and development work.
-He also became a director in 2023 and alongside our founder Jem, he works on long-term strategy.
+Jack Dearlove joined the Journo Resources team in 2018 and works primarily across design, development, and membership.
+He also became a co-director in 2023 and, alongside our founder Jem, works on long-term strategy.

 Outside of Journo Resources, he works as Digital Engagement Lead at The LEGO Group, and makes Tubemoji, an app which combines emoji with getting around the London Underground.